 Properties range from simple farmhouses offering a couple of rooms on a bed-and-breakfast basis, to country manors complete with period furnishings.
 Quintas or herdades are farm estate houses, and you can even stay in palaces (palácios), owned by Portuguese aristocrats who have allowed their ancient seats to become part of the scheme.

 There are hundreds of properties available, all of which have been inspected and approved by the government tourist office.
 Rates start at around €60 a night, though the grandest places might charge up to €120 for a double/twin room, or a little more for self-contained apartments or cottages within the grounds (sleeping up to six).
 Large breakfasts are invariably included, while many will provide dinners made from local ingredients, sometimes accompanied by wine and other produce made on the estate.
 Others offer activities like fishing, rambling, horseriding and wine tasting.

 Villas and apartments

-Prices vary according to season, location and facilities, but dorm beds in most cost between €11 and €16 per person (high season is basically July, August, Easter, Christmas and other public holidays); you’ll pay a couple of euros more in Lisbon and on the Algarve, while over 25s pay €3 more a night.
-Many hostels also have simple double/twin rooms, costing €25–35 without a private bathroom, €25–45 with, and in some places there are larger family rooms or apartments available.
+Prices vary according to season, location and facilities, but dorm beds in most cost between €12 and €18 per person (high season is basically July, August, Easter, Christmas and other public holidays); we have given prices for individual hostels throughout the guide.

 Camping outside campsites is legal, though there are restrictions – for example, you can’t camp on tourist beaches or in natural parks (other than in designated camping areas).
 With a little sensitivity you can pitch a tent for a short period almost anywhere else in the countryside, but it’s always best to ask locally first – the potential fire risk is taken very seriously in Portugal.